 But because autistic people’s stims tend to be seen as distracting or more extreme, but I would argue that it’s only because there are less autistics in the world, and you haven’t seen our stims as often.

-The fact remains, my non-autistic son can stim in his own way to his heart’s delight without anyone saying anything, while my autistic son’s stims are seen as disruptive or annoying.
+The fact remains, my non-autistic child can stim in their own way to their heart’s delight without anyone saying anything, while my autistic son’s stims are seen as disruptive or annoying.

 #2 Black and White Thinking